mBluebear/ecommerce-website/accessibility-testing-report.md

 ### {Joey Anh Huynh}

 - {She found the cake easily.
+_ The tab function doesn't work for the small promo.
 - One of the link in the small promo is broken.

 ### {Iman Ghader}
 - She fount the cake easily.
-_ The tab jump on the right place.
+- The tab jump on the right place.
 _ My website design look messy and the design is not consistent.
 _ One of the link in the small promo is broken.

 ### {Nichole Veiro}
+- The tab function doesn't work for the small promo.
 - She have no trouble with browsing, but after buying a cake, she clicked on a link on a cake on th thank you page, it's broken.
 - The tab jumped on the right places on the page.
 -